fsfe/reuse-docs/tutorial/tutorial.md

 The first thing you need to do is to [choose a license](https://choosealicense.com/).
-For this tutorial, we assume that you chose the GNU General Public Licence v3.0 or any later version (GPL).
+For this tutorial, we assume that you chose the GNU General Public License v3.0 or any later version (GPL).
 More than simply choosing a license, you need to put the license in your project directory.